My Approach

 Diagnostic Test

-Before tutoring begins, each student will take a diagnostic practice test to establish their baseline score.
+Before tutoring begins, students take a full diagnostic practice test to establish their baseline score.
 This can also be an opportunity to choose between SAT v ACT for students still undecided.

 Tutoring Schedule